HPS917 - Clinical Placement and Case Analysis 4

 Trimester 1: Burwood (Melbourne)

-Jane Mc Gillivray
+Amanda Dudley and Jane Mc Gillivray

-Assessment task 1: Attendance for 50 days
+Assessment task 1: Attendance for a minimum of 50 days

-These assessment components constitute 100% of the assessment for this unit and failure to satisfactorily complete the requirements of any one component will result in the student failing the unit, preclude the admission of the student to the next placement and may result in the student's exclusion from the course.
+These assessment and procedural components constitute 100% of the assessment for this unit and failure to satisfactorily complete the requirements of any one component will result in the student failing the unit, preclude the admission of the student to the next placement and may result in the student's exclusion from the course.

 Unit Fee Information